 - Fingal Arts Service

 From initial feedback, it’s clear that Arts Offices, venue managers, literature and arts festival directors are keen to engage with writers and producers who can provide feasible, audience-focused literature events and initiatives.
+In 2020 the venues on the scheme came together to form the LIVE Network , a Network who are committed to touring literature events and supporting literary producers in the showcasing of new work.
+The Network is also open to hosting writing residencies and creative writing workshops for writers.

 Therefore, our aim is to:

-- Bring more literature events and programming to regional arts centres and theatres,
+- Bring more literature events and programming to regional arts centres and theatres.

-- Increase venue managers’ and directors’ interest in and understanding of literature event productions and initiatives,
+- Increase venue managers’ and directors’ interest in and understanding of literature event productions and initiatives

 - Share our learning and knowledge with the wider literature community through professional development documents and events, and to support the ambitions of anyone with quality ideas for producing or touring word-based events.